FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Problem Definition

-If we concatenate $\mathcal{D}^{A}$ and $\mathcal{D}^{B}$ together as one big virtual dataset in a tabular view, this virtual dataset is vertically partitioned, and each party owns one vertical partition of this dataset.
-This is where the term "vertical federated learning" comes from.
-Figure \ref{fig_vfl} shows the tabular view of the vertically partitioned virtual dataset owned by two parties, A and B.
+Other than aligned samples, the rest samples of each party have no aligned counterparts from the other party.
+We call them non-aligned samples and denote them as $\mathcal{D}^A_{nl}:=\{X_{nl}^{A, i},Y_{nl}^{A, i}\}_{i=1}^{n^A_{nl}}$ for party A and $\mathcal{D}^B_{nl}:=\{X_{nl}^{B, i}\}_{i=1}^{n^B_{nl}}$ for party B. From the perspective of a single tabular dataset (see Figure \ref{fig_vfl}), each party has no features (or labels) that correspond to non-aligned samples of the other party.
+We treat those features (or labels) are \emph{missing}.

-The vanilla VFL is trying to build a federated machine learning model utilizing only overlapping samples $D_{ol}$, leaving non-overlapping samples $D^A_{nl}$ and $D^B_{nl}$ unused.
-We, therefore, propose a semi-supervised VFL with Multi-View Training (FedMVT) approach that not only fully utilizes all available data but also estimates representation of missing features (shown in figure \ref{fig_vfl}) for not only significantly improving the performance of the federated model but also helping improve the performance of the local model of party A.
+The conventional VFL is trying to build a federated machine learning model utilizing only aligned samples $D_{al}$, leaving non-aligned samples $D^A_{nl}$ and $D^B_{nl}$ unused.
+We, therefore, propose a semi-supervised VFL with Cross-View Training (FedCVT) approach that not only leverages aligned samples but also takes full advantages of non-aligned samples (shown in Figure \ref{overview}), aiming to boost the performance of VFL, especially when the amount of aligned samples is small.